SFULibrary/islandora_doi_framework/README.md

 * an "Assign DOI" subtab under each object's "Mangage" tab
 * two Drupal hooks
   * one for fetching a DOI from an external API
-  * one for persisting it, for example in a datastream for database
+  * one for persisting it, for example in a datastream or database table
 * a "Assign DOIs to Islandora objects" permission
-* a Drush script for adding a DOI to objects
+* a Drush script for adding a DOI to a list of objects

 ## Requirements